Montpelier Horse Cemetery

 Following the former president’s death, Dolley’s fortunes withered, and she was saddled with mounting debts, including gambling losses incurred by her wayward son John Payne Todd.
 After 121 years of Madison family ownership, she sold Montpelier, and it passed through seven owners before the duPont family bought it in 1900.

 When Scott died in 1983, she willed the estate to the National Trust to be preserved as a monument to Madison.
 In 2000, extensive renovations began, including reducing the expanded 55-room mansion to its original 22 rooms.
 Today, visitors can tour the home and see the room where Madison wrote the original outline for the Constitution.
 From his library window, Scott’s racetrack is still visible.

 Know Before You Go

-House tours are available for an admission fee, but the grounds are open to visitors to freely wander.
+The grounds are accessible for a fee at the visitor center; house tours are available for an additional fee.
 The estate also continues to host the Montpelier Races every year on the first Saturday in November.

 Follow us on Twitter to get the latest on the world's hidden wonders.